Save on Georgia car insurance

 These minimum coverage requirements protect the victim from property damage or bodily injury in the event of an accident.

-You can take advantage of the coverage options available from Elephant Insurance, including:
+You can take advantage of the auto insurance coverage options available from Elephant, including:

-Comprehensive and Collision coverages pay to repair or replace your car if it damaged, regardless of who is at fault.
-You select a deductible that you pay out of pocket and your insurance company pays for the remaining damage up to the limits you select.
-Comprehensive coverage can cover the value of your vehicle if it’s stolen as well as cover expenses like broken door locks and smashed windows.
+Comprehensive and collision coverages pay to repair or replace your car if it damaged, regardless of who is at fault.
+You select a deductible that you pay out of pocket and your insurance company pays for the remaining damage up to your selected limits.
+Comprehensive coverage can help cover the value of your vehicle if it’s stolen and expenses like broken door locks and smashed windows.

 PIP

-Personal Injury Protection (PIP) pays the cost of necessary medical care resulting from injuries you and your passengers receive as a result of an auto accident, and applies regardless of who caused an accident, plus it can reimburse you for lost wages and can also cover non-medical expenses related to your accident.
+Personal injury protection (PIP) pays the cost of necessary medical care resulting from injuries you and your passengers receive because of an auto accident, and applies regardless of who caused an accident, plus it can reimburse you for lost wages and can also cover non-medical expenses related to your accident.

 Your car insurance rate is dependent on many variables.
 Here are a few factors that help determine your insurance rate: